Cyngua/BioLaySum-Project-2024/README.md

 Please refer to our report methods section for further details about models and evaluation metrics.
 ### Models
 * BART(Bidirectional and Auto-Regressive Transformers): a denoising autoencoder built upon a sequence-to-sequence architecture, pretrained on XSum news dataset.
 [Huggingface BART Documentation](https://huggingface.co/docs/transformers/v4.40.2/en/model_doc/bart#overview)
-* BART-PubMed: BART based model, pretrained on the PubMed dataset
+* BART-PubMed: BART based model, pretrained on the PubMed dataset.
+[Huggingface BART-PubMed](https://huggingface.co/mse30/bart-base-finetuned-pubmed)

 ### Evaluation Metrics
 We evaluated our model performance from three perspectives: Relevance, Readability, and Factuality.
 The metrics are listed as follows: